jgitlin-p21/chef-server/dev/README.md

 it into the running VM[2].
 This is available for nearly all dependencies declared in a project's rebar.config.

-[1] NOTE: Presently this will clone into chef-server directory.
+[1] NOTE: Presently this will clone into cinc-server directory.
 We will be fixing this, it's a side effect of the recent project merge.
 [2] There is currently a limitation here in that the owning project must be running to pick up the changes.
 We will be fixing that shortly.